 - Implementing Evidenced-Based Grading (single module)

 FIP Foundations Modules Content

-To begin GA FIP professional learning, it is highly recommended that educators complete the five modules in the FIP Foundations Learning Paths series first.
-The professional learning content in this series also includes two additional modules for coaches and leaders to learn how to support teachers’ development and use of FIP strategies.
+To begin GA FIP professional learning, it is highly recommended that educators complete the five modules in the FIP Foundations Series first.
+The professional learning content in this series also includes one additional module for coaches and leaders to learn how to support teachers’ development and use of FIP strategies.

 Reaching Every Student Series

 This series provides educators with information and practice opportunities to successfully apply FIP strategies when teaching special populations of students.
 The goal of this series is to equip teachers with FIP knowledge and skills to provide special student populations opportunities to access content standards and learn at high levels.
 There are separate modules to address the needs of students with disabilities, English learners, and gifted students.
 Additionally, FIP strategies are combined with the principles for Universal Design for Learning (UDL) and standards for World-class Instructional Design and Assessment (WIDA).
 Online learning modules in this series are below.